w4kfu/unEXEPACK/README.md

 ## Known bugs

-Only works on english version of exepack.
+Only works on the English version of EXEPACK.

 Relocation table location is computed by looking at the pattern "Packed file is corrupt".